ROCm/HIP/docs/understand/programming_model_reference.rst

   .. caution::

-    These APIs are intended to be used/generated by tools such as the HIP compiler itself and not intended for end-user code.
+    These APIs are intended to be used/generated by tools such as the HIP compiler itself and not intended towards end-user code.
 Should you be writing a tool having to launch device code using HIP, consider using these over the alternatives.